 How to clean and disinfect hardwood floors

 Hardwood floors are typically made from wood products and require the utilization of specific products and tools to ensure that you do not damage your floors or end up leaving some harmful micro bacteria behind.

-Cleaning of hardwood floors utilizes two natural methods, and the best part is they are of the do it yourself category.
+Cleaning of hardwood floors utilizes two natural methods, and the best part is they are in the do-it-yourself category.
 They include the steam cleaning method and the white vinegar natural solution.